snehareddy-kothavenkat/task2/README.md

 # task2

-PROBLEM STATEMENT:-
+PROBLEM STATEMENT

-DESCRIPTION OF THE TASK PROCESS:-
+DESCRIPTION OF THE TASK PROCESS

 1. Create a container image that’s has Jenkins installed using Dockerfile.